 When you look at the analytic landscape, it becomes apparent that most platforms are either directly focused on enterprise analytics or are derived from platforms intended for use inside a businesses walls.

 It’s rare to find a platform that works both for internal analytics and for data product teams.
-Looker is that rare platform that, while initially focused on internal use cases is an excellent choice for those seeking to build data products with embedded analytics.
+Looker is that unusual platform that, while initially focused on internal use cases is an excellent choice for those seeking to build data products with embedded analytics.

 Looker’s cloud-based approach offering fast, flexible, and powerful analytics allow data product teams to focus on creating value for their customers rather than on the care and feeding of analytical systems.

 Product teams tend to fall into one of several categories: